juanfont/headscale/docs/usage/connect/windows.md

 ## Goal

-This documentation has the goal of showing how a user can use the official Windows [Tailscale](https://tailscale.com) client with `headscale`.
+This documentation has the goal of showing how a user can use the official Windows [Tailscale](https://tailscale.com) client with headscale.

 !!! info "Instructions on your headscale instance"